GRardT/Youtube-Uploader/README.md

 **Perfect for**: Silent background operation without desktop clutter.

 ### Start with Windows
-Creates a shortcut in the Windows startup folder.
+Creates a shortcut in the Windows startup folder and registers it with the Windows StartupApproved registry.
 App launches automatically when Windows boots.

 **Perfect for**: Truly automatic operation - computer boots, app starts, uploads begin.

 **Note**: Requires `pywin32` and `winshell` packages.
+After enabling, the app will appear in Task Manager's Startup tab.
 Restart Windows for changes to take effect.

+**How it works**:
+- Creates a direct shortcut to `main.pyw` in your Windows Startup folder
+- Registers the shortcut in Windows registry (`StartupApproved\StartupFolder`)
+- Ensures the shortcut appears in Task Manager and actually runs at boot
+- Removes Zone.Identifier security flag to prevent Windows from blocking it

 ### Notify When Folder is Empty
 Shows a Windows toast notification when all videos have been uploaded.